fenago/datascience-ml-next-level/Lab 12 - Predicting Categories with Naive Bayes and SVMs/Lab_12.md

 Lab 12.
 Predicting Categories with Naive Bayes and SVMs
 ----------------------------------------------------------

-In this lab, you will learn about two popular classification machine learning algorithms: the Naive Bayes algorithm and the linear support vector machine.
-The Naive Bayes algorithm is a probabilistic model that predicts classes and categories, while the linear support vector machine uses a linear decision boundary to predict classes and categories.

 In this lab, you will learn about the following topics:

 -   The theoretical concept behind the Naive Bayes algorithm, explained